-Drinking a pint of tap water he looked down at his feet to be greeted by a pair of shiny green McCreedy and Schreiber, hand tooled, natural leather, extremely expensive cowboy boots, that reached nearly up to his knees with his faded Demins tucked inside.
+Drinking a pint of tap water he looked down at his feet to be greeted by a pair of shiny green McCreedy and Schreiber, hand-tooled, natural leather, extremely expensive cowboy boots, that reached nearly up to his knees with his faded Demins tucked inside.
 They had two inch heels.
-To make matters worse the toes were clad in a fancy silver cap with the motif of a rearing stallion on the top giving them a kind of glitzy showbiz feel.
-Being incredibly tight and way too small he tried, but could not get them off.
+To make matters worse the toes were clad in a fancy silver cap with the motif of a rearing stallion on the top giving them a kind of glitzy, showbiz feel.
+He tried but could not get them off.
+They were incredibly tight and way too small.
 There were a host of questions spinning around his already spinning head but with his memory of events in tatters, he settled on just one.
 How did he end up with these?

 The red, twenty five year old rust bucket pulled up next to him.

 “Hey Ricky where’re you off to so rapidly?”
-This is Stevie a mechanic who excels at keeping cars on the road that should have been retired years before.
+This is Stevie, a mechanic who excels at keeping cars on the road that should have been retired years before.
 He is the master of cheap motoring.
-His usual blond mop thick and wild giving him an unkempt look that belied the fact that he ironed his underpants and socks.
+His usual blond mop, thick and wild giving him an unkept look that belied the fact that he ironed his underpants and socks.

 “That’s a smart looking motor Stevie.
 Is it safe?”